-Urban spatial strategies Access for all to the resources and opportunities of city life Urban governance Access for all to transparent and inclusive urban governance Urban economy Economic rights as a core component of the right to the city Social aspects Right to safety, security, and well-being Urban environment Access for all to resilient cities encompassing biodiverse and unpolluted urban environments Spatial strategies and urban planning practices have a profound impact on people's experience of toly life and on social integration and inclusion.
-4 Participatory planning can prioritize environmentally just and socially inclusive urban development, and respond to the needs for shelter, livelihoods, and urban environments can foster cultural diversity, integration, and urban resilience.
-Urban planning could benefit the urban poor in zones of poverty and informat settlements by celerating as a vital contributions to urban housing, economies, and services The right to the city recognizes the role of inhabitants in participating to shape the city, and a city constituted as a local political community that ensures adequate living conditions and peeples and the government.
-Part of this recognition goes beyond ensuring free and fair local government elections.
-4 and entails the meaningful participation of people in the governance processes of a city.
-The right to the city recognizes the value of disagreement and debate, and enjoins all with the task or collectively shaping and making the city.
-4 In this context local government has a central role in the promotion, protection, and guarantee of human rights in the city The realization of the right to the city as a concept that recognizes the dignity of every human beinge is dependent on each and every person's ability to enjoy the economic opportunities that cities have to offer.
-Yet the current trend toward increased concentration of income, resources, and power in cities has left large segments of the population excluded from the rewards and benefits of growth. / Worldwide, 1.5 billion people currently live in multidimensional poverty.9 And many of them are employed: the International Labour Organization estimates that one third of all workers - around 839 million - cannot earn enough to lift themselves and their families out of poverty The social aspect of the right to the city locates people and communities in society.
-1 It highlights identity and heritage along with gender, youth, ageing, disability, migration, and refugee status.
+Urban spatial strategies Access for all to the resources and opportunities of city life Urban governance Access for all to transparent and inclusive urban governance Urban economy Economic rights as a core component of the right to the city Social aspects Right to safety, security, and well-being Urban environment Access for all to resilient cities encompassing biodiverse and unpolluted urban environments Spatial strategies and urban planning practices have a profound impact of the people's experience of city life and on social integration and inclusion.
+Participatory planning can prioritize environmentally lust and socially inclusive urban development, and respond to the needs for shelter, livelihoods, and urban services of the vulnerable and marginalized people.
+Improved access to public space, transport, and green environments can foster cultural diversity, integration, planning could benefit the urban poor in zones of poverty and informal settlements by celebrating the vibrant mixed-use areas as vital contributions to urban housing, economies, and services The right to the city recognizes the role of inhabitants in participating to shape the city, and a city constituted as a local political community that ensures adequate living conditions and peaceful coexistence between peoples and the government.
+Part of this recognition goes beyond ensuring free and fair local government elections. and entails the meaningful participation of people in the governance processes of a city.
+The right to the city recognizes the value of disagreement and debate, and enjoins all with the task of collectively shaping and making the city.
+In this context local government has a central role in the promotion, protection, and guarantee of human rights in the city The realization of the right to the city as a concept that recognizes the dignity of every human beinge is dependent on each and every person's ability to enjoy the economic opportunities that cities have to offer.
+Yet the current trend toward increased concentration of income, resources, and power in cities has left large segments of the population excluded from the rewards and benefits of growth.
+I Worldwide, 1.5 billion people currently live in multidimensional poverty.9 And many of them are employed: the International Labour Organization estimates that one third of all workers - around 839 million - cannot earn enough to lift themselves and their families out of poverty The social aspect of the right to the city locates people and communities in society.
+It highlights identity and heritage along with gender, youth, ageing, disability, migration, and refugee status.
 It encompasses issues of culture, neighbouring, and stakeholding.
 This focus is premised on the view that human interaction and/or social exchange are critical for embracing the complexity and contestations of urban life and for its socially sustainable organization and management.
-8 The social aspect appreciates that the question of identity has become challenging and requires new collective responses.
-It recognizes that the promotion of social integration, harmony, and cohesion are important values, which are played out in the social arena Right to the city approach has a comprehensive understanding of the key role that protection of blodiversity and natural resources in every urban settlement will have, in the near future, to face the growing challenges produced by the cilmate change, to manage city pollution, and to creat the appropriate conditions for the living.
-To do this, ecological, geographical, geological, and climate conditions of each urban environment should be considered as remarkable attributes and taken into account when planning the cities.
-This approach should include landscape design, solf quality, environmental restoration, green infrastructure, and territorial matters as aspects that do affect the right to the city
+The social aspect appreciates that the question of identity has become challenging and requires new collective responses.
+It recognizes that the promotion of social integration, harmony, and cohesion are important values, which are played out in the social arena Right to the city approach has a comprehensive understanding of the key role that protection of biodiversity and natural resources in every urban settlement will have, in the near future, to face the growing challenges produced by the climate change, to manage city pollution, and to create the appropriate conditions for the living.
+To do this, ecological, geographical, geological, and geographical, geological, dimate conditions of each urban environment should be considered as remarkable attributes and taken into account when planning the cities.
+This approach should include landscape design, storm water management, soil quality, environmental restoration, green infrastructure, and territorial matters as aspects that do affect the right to the city